pinglu85/algoExpert/Easy/palindrome-check.md

 ### Understanding the problem

-I am asked to write a function that is going to determine whether or not a given string is a palindrome, in other words, whether a given string reads the same backward or forward.
+I am asked to write a function that is going to determine whether or not a given string is a palindrome, in other words, whether the given string reads the same backward as forward.

 #